 Participants pursuing a college degree must sign a work commitment of two years in state service after the date of their last class.
 Employees who voluntarily leave state service without fulfilling this commitment must reimburse tuition and fees paid by Upward Mobility at an annual 7% interest rate.
 Unpaid amounts will be referred to a collection agency.

-An employee who does not enroll in a course or take a proficiency exam for nine months is sent a letter asking them if they want to participate in the Program.
-If they remain inactive for nine additional months they will be withdrawn from the program.
+An employee who does not enroll in a course or take a proficiency exam within 3 years will automatically be withdrawn from the program.

 WHAT IS THE UPWARD MOBILITY PROGRAM?

 The Upward Mobility Program is part of the master agreement between AFSCME and the State of Illinois.
 It is a career mobility program designed to give state employees an opportunity to advance to more challenging, higher paying positions.
-Employees can work toward advancement in five major career paths: Data Processing, Office Services, Accounting, Human Services, and Medical.
+Employees can work toward advancement in the following major career paths: Data Processing, Office Services, Accounting, Human Services, Criminal Justice, and Nursing.
 Participants complete educational programs designed to provide them with the skills and knowledge needed for advancement.

 HOW DOES IT WORK?

-Counselors meet with eligible employees at their work sites to identify a "target title" and to develop individualized education plans.
+Counselors speak with eligible employees to identify a "target title" and to develop individualized education plans.
 For Certificate Titles, employees must first take a test, then take classes for areas in which they are not proficient.
-For Credential Titles, employees must obtain a specific degree or license.* Once all requirements are met, employees receive an Upward Mobility certificate and are placed on a separate eligibility list, which gives them special consideration in the filling of vacancies.
+For Credential Titles, employees must obtain a specific degree or license.* Once all requirements are met, employees receive an Upward Mobility grade notice and are placed on a separate eligibility list, which gives them special consideration in the filling of vacancies.

 WHAT ADVANTAGES DOES THE PROGRAM OFFER?